Force over Distance: The Prepared Mind

 That’s probably for the best.

 They work, without speaking, for a good thirty minutes.
-Normally Eli’d be all over the guy about any number of things, but he’s cold and he’s miserable and he’s profoundly sleep deprived and he really wants to low-key master Rush’s cool over-the-hand pen spin and the only way to do that is practice.
+Normally Eli’d be all over the guy about any number of things, but he’s cold and he’s miserable and he’s profoundly sleep deprived and he really wants to low-key master Rush’s over-the-hand pen spin and the only way to do that is practice.
 There are no shortcuts when it comes to manual dexterity.
 Eli’s learned as much from a lifetime playing Astria Porta: Prometheus and its various expansion packs, including Enemy Within, Transparent War, Replicon, City on the Sea, Replicon 2, and—

 “I have a question.”

-That was a Brody/Volker thing to do, definitely not an Eli thing to do.
+That’s a Brody/Volker thing to do, definitely not an Eli thing to do.

 He’s not scared of Rush, or intimidated, or awed or anything.
-Yeah so the guy talks to the ship, and can just do things to the shields with his mind and solve NP-complete problems by transforming on data in novel ways to subsequently create those little ridiculous programs that perform insanely complicated tasks, but no, Rush isn’t a genius.
+Yeah so the guy talks to the ship, and can just do things to the shields with his mind and solve NP-complete problems by transforming on data in novel ways to create those sexy little programs that perform insanely complicated tasks, but no, Rush isn’t a genius.
 Eli maintains this on principle.
 He’s just not comparison material, is all.

 That being said, Eli’s better at math than he is and everyone, including Rush, knows it.